 Experiencing a night time dive is also a possibility at Koh Tao.
 The underwater world is completely different as the water turns black and fish become dormant.
 It’s an unforgettable time to dive!
 During my trip on Koh Tao, I only have great things to say about New Wave Diving.
 A fairly small company, I got to know my instructor well, and if I had any issues, help was never far away.

 A lesser known destination, but equally deserving of a place on this budget diving list!
 Situated on the northern coast of Colombia, Taganga is a gateway to the Caribbean without the price tag!
-I worked here for a few months and I think this place should be a lot busier than it is.
+I worked here for a few months and I think this place really should be a lot busier than it is!
 That being said, there are many backpackers that come to do their Open Water Course here, and the number is growing as word gets out about the beautiful marine life and cheap prices.
+For now, the beautiful coral reefs around Tayrona National park remain uncrowded and untouched, making it the perfect place to learn to dive before word gets out!

 Taganga is right on the edge of the Tayrona National Park, where most centres make daily trips for divers.
 Expect to see huge brain coral, fan coral and other interested underwater topography, as well as colorful fish, squid, lobster, seahorses, Eels and more.
 Easily the best dive centre in town, Ocean Lovers offers the Open Water course for $290 USD.
 The town itself is laid back, and popular with Colombian tourists and backpackers.
 Often used as a gateway for those who want to explore Tayrona, if you are in the area you would be crazy not to take advantage of these prices.
 Read my guide to diving in Tayrona Park for more detailed information!